AnalysisBotsPlatform/platform/README.md

 All your projects are imported and synchronized automatically.
 The Analysis Bots Platform provides the rest.

-Is there something you want to have but that is not available yet?
+Is there something you want to have but is not available yet?
 Do not hesitate, implement a Bot that does what you want and share it with everyone else.
 It is as easy as setting up a Docker image.

 But wait a minute.
-What exactly am I able to do with this platform?
+You might ask yourself now: What exactly am I able to do with this platform?
 Great question!
 For the simplest scenario you choose one of your projects and select a Bot provided by the platform.
-This might be a Bot that checks for typos and spelling error in your comments.
+This might be a Bot that checks for typos and spelling errors in your comments.
 Then the platform pulls your project and the Bot with all its dependencies and executes it on your project.
 Finally, you are presented the results of the execution.
-There are more sophisticated mechanisms in place as Bot execution automation and creation of pull request for encountered problems.
+There are more sophisticated mechanisms in place like Bot execution automation and creation of pull request for encountered problems.

 What is left to say?
 Go on and give it a try!